© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Roman Roads and Vicus W of Llanio Roman Fort is a scheduled monument protected by Cadw under reference CD120.
 View the official record →

-Roman Roads and Vicus W of Llanio Roman Fort is a Roman Defence/Fort site in Ceredigion, Wales, designated as a Scheduled Ancient Monument (SAM CD120).
+Roman Roads and Vicus W of Llanio Roman Fort is a Roman Defence/Fort site in Ceredigion, Wales, comprising settlement features associated with the auxiliary fort at Llanio.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD120.

 Roman Roads and Vicus W of Llanio Roman Fort dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Roman Roads and Vicus W of Llanio Roman Fort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD120.